 Coworking spaces are flexible, which is important for businesses that may not have the budget or space for a traditional office.
 It’s a great solution for businesses who want to hire for talent, not location, without limiting workers to their homes – where many people don’t have the space, resources, or privacy to work effectively from home.

-They also offer employees the ability to work from home (WFH) when they need to but give them a place to go when WFH isn’t ideal.
-Workers today see flexibility as a need, not a want, and many won’t take a job (or would leave a job) that didn’t offer the option to work remotely some of the time.
+They also allow employees to work from home (WFH) when needed but give them a place to go when WFH isn’t ideal.
+Workers today see flexibility as a need, not a want, and many won’t take a job (or would leave a job) that didn’t offer the option to work remotely sometimes.

 Community-Driven Connection and Collaboration